mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/tags/delete.md

 ---
 # Delete a collection qualifier {#delete-tag}

 It may occasionally be necessary to remove (DELETE) a collection qualifier (previously known as "tag").
-Without Only collection qualifiers that you create in the tenant container may be deleted.
 This is done by performing a DELETE request to the [!DNL Offer Library] API using the id of the collection qualifier you wish to delete.

 **API format**